MarquisPierre/Social_Media_App/README.md

 # InstaBlam
-A social media application that is essentially a clone of instagram
+A social media application that is essentially a clone of instagram that allows you to doom scroll
 ## External Packages

 These are all the external packages that were used for this project